Living With VoicesPrint

 Although the Hearing Voices movement is one of the most innovative approaches in decades to the problem of hearing distressing voices, clinical research is still in the early stages, with, to my knowledge, no completed randomized, controlled trials.
 The emphasis on childhood sexual abuse will certainly put off American psychiatrists with vivid memories of the repressed memory movement in this country.
 But the search for hidden memory is not intrinsic to the movement’s central insight, which is that the way we understand our mental experiences has the potential to alter them fundamentally.
 The Hearing Voices proponents believe that if you do not envision schizophrenia as a life sentence, you increase the chance that patients will be able to discover their own resilience.
 That is a profound insight, and it offers hope to those who face the horrors of psychosis.

 T. M. Luhrmann is a psychological anthropologist and a professor at Stanford.
-Her book, When God Talks Back: Understanding the American Evangelical Relationship With God, has just been published.
+Her most recent book is When God Talks Back: Understanding the American Evangelical Relationship With God.